 With globalisation and advancement of IT, the luck Indians rode on, mainly for maintaining English as a national language, was that many found jobs in the world market.
 India ended up having a reservoir of English speaking educated mass, which attracted global players to establish business, especially in the IT field.

 I do not even remember how I managed to pass the Hindi minimum test.
-For using the idioms in sentences for पानी पानी होना I wrote – जब मैं स्विमिंग पूल में गया, वहां पानी पानी हो गया and for पांचों उंगली घी में होना I wrote – जलेबी खाते वक़्त मेरा पांचों उंगली घी में था and the list of bloopers go on.
+For using the idioms in sentences for पानी पानी होना I wrote – जब मैं स्विमिंग पूल में गया, वहां पानी पानी हो गया and for पांचों उंगली घी में होना I wrote – जलेबी खाते वक़्त मेरा पांचों उंगली घी में था and the list of bloopers went on.
 This was done knowing well that they were howlers, but it resulted in annoying the Pundits who tried their level best to ram Hindi down my throat and I really derived sadistic pleasures from it.
 With vengeance, (more than the keepers of the Tamil culture, language etc as displayed during the Jallikattu demonstration) I coined new sentences and helped the Hindi Pundits in coining new words to enhance their vocabulary.
 I was even successful to a great extend in creating new rules for Hindi grammar -the least it did was to put some doubt in the minds of the Hindi Pundits at the NDA.

 Whatever it was, I managed to pass the Hindi Minimum Test in my Fifth Semester.
 Some of the Amaravians struggled with it during their entire three year stay at the NDA and did not pass until their Final Sixth Term and special tests were conducted for them.
 After three years of NDA and a year of training at the Indian Military Academy (IMA).
 I was commissioned to 75 Medium Regiment of Artillery.
 The Regiment then had three sub-units called Batteries – manned by Jats, South Indians and North Indian Brahmins (Pundits).
 For all the ‘fun’ I had with the Hindi Pundits at the NDA, the Gods must have been very unhappy with me or was it that Lieutenant Colonel AN Suryanarayanan, our then Commanding Officer (now a Veteran Brigadier) decided it wisely that I must go to the Pundit Battery.
 I ended up at the right place, I thought.
 This resulted in me learning to speak proper Hindi for the first time in my life.
-I learnt Hindi from our soldiers and many spoke chaste Hindi.
+I learned Hindi from our soldiers and many spoke chaste Hindi.

 In the Indian Army, the official publications and forms were bilingual – with English and Hindi.
 It did not achieve much other than making the publications double their weight and increasing production cost.
 I used to advice young officers in the Regiment to read the publication – Glossary of Military Terms, because of the need to use and understand military terminologies is very important for a young officer, especially during training courses and also during tactical discussions.
 This book was bilingual – with Hindi on the left pages and English on the right pages.
 I would often suggest to the officers to read the Hindi side when they got bored of reading the English pages as they would find many of them totally out of place and some really humorous.